Martin

 Historical significance and legacy

-In the years after his death, King remained the most widely known African American
+In the years after his death, King remained the most widely known

-leader of his era.
-His stature as a major historical figure was confirmed by
+African American leader of his era.
+His stature as a major historical

-the successful campaign to establish a national holiday in his honour in the
+figure was confirmed by the successful campaign to establish a national

-United States and by the building of a King memorial on the Mall in Washington,
+a King memorial on the Mall in Washington, D.C., near the Lincoln

-D.C., near the Lincoln Memorial, the site of his famous “I Have a Dream” speech
+Memorial, the site of his famous “I Have a Dream” speech

 in 1963.
-Many states and municipalities have enacted King holidays, authorized
+Many states and municipalities have enacted King holidays,

-entities for him.
-These efforts to honour King have focused more on his role
+schools, and other entities for him.
+These efforts to honour King

-as a civil rights advocate than on his controversial speeches, during his final
+his controversial speeches, during his final year, condemning American

 The